 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Part A covers blood tests and other diagnostic lab tests that a doctor orders for a person during a hospital stay.
+- Part A: This is hospitalization insurance, which covers blood tests and other diagnostic laboratory tests that a doctor orders for a person during a hospital stay.

-Part B covers outpatient diagnostic lab tests when a doctor considers them necessary, such as certain blood tests, tissue specimens, a urinalysis, and some screening tests.
+- Part B: This is medical insurance, which covers outpatient diagnostic laboratory tests when a doctor considers them necessary.
+These include blood tests, tissue specimens, urinalysis, and some screening tests.

 A person with Medicare Advantage may be responsible for copayments and coinsurance.
 These costs vary among plans.
-Someone with an Advantage plan may also need to go to an in-network lab to get lower costs.
+Someone with a Medicare Advantage plan may also need to go to an in-network laboratory to get lower costs.

-Medicare covers most diagnostic blood tests, such as:
+Medicare covers most diagnostic blood tests, including the following.

 Complete blood count

-Complete blood count helps detect clotting problems, immune system disorders, blood cancers, and blood disorders, such as anemia.
-It measures:
+A complete blood count helps detect clotting problems, immune system disorders, blood cancers, and blood disorders such as anemia.